erisata/exometer_http_yaws/README.md

 # The exometer_http_yaws application #

-This application allows quick inspection of the application which uses exometer to store its metrics.
+This application allows to access exometer metrics via HTTP.
+It is usually convenient quick/ad-hoc inspection of the application which uses exometer to store its metrics.

+This application provides a yaws appmod -- `exometer_http_yaws`.
-The appmod of this application streams metric values to URL when socket connection is established.
-You may import this streamed .csv file to real-time data visualization tool like kst, livegraph, etc.
+The appmod streams metric values when a `GET` request is received.
+You may save the stream to a file (`.csv`) and feed it to a real-time data visualization tool like kst, livegraph, etc.

-Also, Multiple simultaneous connections are supported.
+Multiple simultaneous streams are supported.

 ### <a name="Data_streaming">Data streaming</a> ###

-There are multiple ways of getting a streamed .csv file.
+There are multiple ways of getting a streamed `.csv` file.

-To stream metrics to .csv file, run following command:
+To stream metrics to a `.csv` file, run the following command:

 ```
 curl -N -get http://localhost:8004/ --verbose > ~/Desktop/kst_test_files/test2.csv